fkanehiro/hrpsys-tutorials/gazebo/connect.rst

 Basic structure of project file
 ===============================

-As we have learned in previous tutorial, project file in hrpsys-simulatior is written in xml format.
+As we have learned in previous tutorial, project file in hrpsys-gazebo-simulatior is written in xml format.
 You can use your favorite text editor to create the project file.

 Open the project file with your text editor::